-Nassau BOCES Substantial Equivalency Review will provide support to participating districts in evaluating nonpublic schools within their geographical boundaries.
-Education Law §§3204, 3205, and 3210 require the Local School Authority (LSA) to ensure that students of compulsory school age (from six to sixteen or seventeen years of age) who reside within the boundaries of their school district are receiving an education.
+Nassau BOCES Substantial Equivalency Review (SER) will provide support to participating districts in evaluating nonpublic schools within their geographical boundaries.
+Education Law §§3204, 3205, and 3210 require the Local School Authority (LSA) to ensure that students of compulsory school age 6 -16 (or 17 in some localities) who reside within the boundaries of their school district are receiving an education.
 Local public-school officials must ensure that the education received by students is substantially equivalent to that received in district public schools.
 Nassau BOCES, at the request of districts, will provide assistance in reviewing non-public schools.

-While conducting such reviews, the LSA must use the criteria outlined in the regulation.
+While conducting such reviews, the LSA must use the criteria outlined in the guidance.
 For schools that meet the criteria for a Commissioner’s final determination, the LSA conducts the review using the appropriate criteria and makes a recommendation to the Commissioner for his/her final determination.
 If there are concerns about the substantial equivalency of the instruction, the regulation recommends, among other things, that the LSA and nonpublic school work collaboratively to develop a clear plan and timeline, including benchmarks and targets, for attainting substantial equivalency in an amount of time that is reasonable given the concerns identified.
-After careful review and consideration of the information provided, Nassau BOCES will inform the superintendent and the board of education in writing of the recommended determination.
+After careful review and consideration of the information provided, Nassau BOCES will inform the LSA in writing of the recommended determination.
 The LSA should send written notification to the administration of the nonpublic school and provide a letter for the nonpublic school to distribute to parents.
-The LSA must notify State Office of Religious and Independent Schools (SORIS) of the positive determination.
+The LSA must notify Office of Religious and Independent School Support (ORISS) of the positive determination.